 Additional hour to extend till 1pm available

-Equestrian camp is best for a child looking to become more serious and developed as a rider, and is for riders of all levels.
-Campers will receive a 1 hour lesson each day and learn care of the horses.
-Campers are grouped by ability and riders will develop their skills, whether they’ve never been on a horse, or are learning to canter and jump.
-In camp we will learn valuable horsemanship skills such as clipping, bathing, braiding, and equine first aid.
+Equestrian camp is best for a beginner rider who is interested in taking riding lessons and more independence than the Young Rider Camp.
+Campers will receive a lesson each day and learn care of the horses.
+Campers are grouped by ability and riders will develop their skills, whether they’ve never been on a horse, or have taken lessons.
+In camp we will teach valuable horsemanship skills such as bathing, braiding, horse anatomy and equine first aid.

 This camp is designed for a rider who is interested in developing their riding and horsemanship skills, and pursuing weekly riding lessons.
 Please call or email Mackenzie if you have questions about your child’s riding level.